Hidden Population III Descendants in Ultra-Faint Dwarf Galaxies: Early chemical evolution: predictions

-\subsection{The imprints of different Pop III SNe types}
+\subsection{The imprints of different Pop~III SNe types}

-According to our model predictions, a large fraction of stars with $\rm [C/Fe] \gtrsim + 1$ or $\rm [C/Fe] \lesssim 0$ are likely to be Pop~III descendants (Fig.~\ref{xratio1}).
+According to our model predictions, a large fraction of stars with $\rm [C/Fe] \gtrsim + 1$ (at $\rm [Fe/H]\lesssim -3.5)$ or $\rm [C/Fe] \lesssim 0$ (at $\rm[Fe/H] \gtrsim -3$) are likely to be Pop~III descendants (Fig.~\ref{xratio1}).
 Now we go deeper into understanding the origin of these Pop~III descendants, exploring the {\it type} of SNe that enriched their birth cloud.
 In Fig.~\ref{C_fe_different_energies} we present the [C/Fe]-[Fe/H] diagram for Boötes~I stellar populations predominantly enriched by different Pop~III SNe types.
-As we can see, Pop III descendants can cover a very broad range of both $-7 < \rm [Fe/H] < -1 $ and $-1 \lesssim \rm[C/Fe] \lesssim 4$.
+As we can see, Pop~III descendants can cover a very broad range of both $-7 < \rm [Fe/H] < -1 $ and $-1 \lesssim \rm[C/Fe] \lesssim 4$.
 However, the probability to find them strongly depends on their location in the [C/Fe]-[Fe/H] space, being maximum for $\rm [Fe/H]\lesssim -3.5$ and $\rm [C/Fe]\gtrsim +1$; or when $\rm [Fe/H]\gtrsim -3.5$ and $\rm [C/Fe]\lesssim 0$.
 This is also illustrated in Fig.~\ref{prob_pop} (Appendix \ref{appendix1}), where we show the absolute carbon abundance, $\rm A(C)$, with respect to $\rm[Fe/H]$.\\

-At $\rm [Fe/H]\lesssim -3.5$, around $90\%$ of the stars in Boötes I are predicted to be CEMP stars, in which the carbon enhancement can be driven by both AGB Pop~II stars and Pop~III SNe.
-However, Pop~III enriched CEMP stars can be identified through their A(C) (see \cite{Rossi23} and Appendix \ref{appendix1}).
+At $\rm [Fe/H]\lesssim -3.5$, around $90\%$ of the stars in Boötes I are predicted to be CEMP stars, {in which the carbon enhancement is driven by Pop~III SNe}.
 By inspecting the top marginal plots of Fig.\ref{C_fe_different_energies}, where the average number of stars, $\langle \rm N_{\star} \rangle$, predominantly imprinted by Pop~III SNe with different energies is shown, it is evident that the enrichment of CEMP stars can arise from different Pop~III sources: faint, cc and high energy SNe.
 Thus, we can conclude that the progenitors of Pop~III enriched CEMP stars in Boötes~I can be both low-energy (faint, cc) and high-energy Pop~III SNe.
-Conversely, direct descendants of hypernovae are uncommon within this range, $\rm [Fe/H]\lesssim -3.5$, and they mainly have [C/Fe]$<0.7$.\\